CLNode: Curriculum Learning for Node Classification: Methodology

-After obtaining $\tilde{Y}$, for each node $u$ in $\mathcal{V}_L$, we calculate its difficulty with reference to the label distribution of its neighborhood.
+\ We first introduce how to identify \textit{difficult nodes} from a local perspective.
+After obtaining $\tilde{Y}$, for each training node $u$, we calculate its difficulty with reference to the label distribution of its neighborhood.
 The first type of \textit{difficult nodes} (inter-class nodes) have diverse neighbors that belong to multiple classes.
 In order to identify these inter-class \textit{difficult nodes}, we calculate the diversity of neighborhood's labels:

-where $\hat{\mathcal{N}}(u)$ denotes $\mathcal{N}(u) \cup \{u\}$.
-A larger $Score_{div}$ indicates a more diverse neighborhood.
-Taking Fig.\ref{FIG2}(b) as an example, the $Score_{div}$ of node 1 is 0.53, which is much larger than $Score_{div}(15)=0$, indicating that node 1 has more diverse neighbors than node 15.
-Nodes with large $Score_{div}$ are more likely to be inter-class nodes, the representations of which lack the typical characteristics of their classes.
-By contrast, nodes with small $Score_{div}$ tend to be intra-class nodes whose representations are clear, making it easy to learn class characteristics from them.
-By paying less attention to inter-class \textit{difficult nodes} than intra-class nodes, CLNode learns more useful information and effectively improves the accuracy of backbone GNNs.
+where $\hat{\mathcal{N}}(u)$ denotes $\mathcal{N}(u) \cup \{u\}$ and $P_c(u)$ denotes the proportion of the neighborhood $\hat{\mathcal{N}}(u)$ belonging to class $c$.
+A larger $D_{local}$ indicates a more diverse neighborhood.
+Taking Figure \ref{framework}(a) as an example, the $D_{local}$ of node 1 is 0.54, which is much larger than $D_{local}(8)=0$, indicating that node 1 has more diverse neighbors than node 8.
+Nodes with larger $D_{local}$ are more likely to be inter-class nodes.
+As a result, during neighborhood aggregation, these nodes aggregate neighbors’ features to get an unclear representation, making them difficult for GNNs to learn.
+By paying less attention to these \textit{difficult nodes}, CLNode learns more useful information and effectively improves the accuracy of backbone GNNs.

-$Score_{div}$ measures the diversity of neighborhood to identify the inter-class \textit{difficult nodes}.
-However, it does not efficiently identify mislabeled nodes.
-For example, a mislabeled node $w$ could have a small $Score_{div}(w)$ because all its neighbors $\mathcal{N}(w)$ belong to the same class.
-To identify mislabeled nodes, we calculate the proportion of neighbors whose labels are inconsistent with $u$: